John

 • Mains vs crosses: Some players prefer the crosses slightly looser than the mains, letting the mains slide more easily and generate extra spin.
 Try a 2 lb difference to start.

 • I use a Gamma X-ELS electronic constant-pull stringing machine with a 6-point mounting system.
-Accurate reference tension is maintained using a Wise 2090 Precision Calibrator, and and an ERT300 is used to verify dynamic tension after stringing.
+Accurate reference tension is maintained using a Wise 2090 Precision Calibrator, and an ERT300 is used to verify dynamic tension after stringing.

 View recent stringing